-Sometimes we find our customers are using Ninety tools in unique ways, and that's worth sharing!
+Sometimes we find our customers are using Ninety uniquely, which is worth sharing!
 Today we're going to pull an example of an interesting use case from a user we understand very well – ourselves.
-In case you didn't already know, Ninety.io operates using Ninety to power our organization.
+If you didn't already know, Ninety uses Ninety to power our organization.
 In fact, the features we add are often the features we want for ourselves.

 So, what's the State of the Company?